tchap/steemreduce/mapreducers/account_pending_payout/README.md

 # MapReduce: account\_pending\_payout

 This MapReduce collects pending payouts for all stories by the given author.
+No curation or comment rewards, this is really just about the story upvotes.

 **KoolAid: This MapReduce supports incremental updates.**